St George's School (Edinburgh) A GSG School

 Head

-Since 2022, Mrs Carol Chandler-Thompson, previously head of Blackheath High School (GDST) for eight years.
-Studied history at the University of Exeter, where she also did her PGCE.
-An experienced head, she has spent 25 years working in leading girls’ schools.
-She began her career at Haberdashers’ Aske’s School for Girls, teaching history and lacrosse and overseeing the teaching of PSHE.
-Then moved to North London Collegiate as head of history and politics and later on was part of the founding leadership team of NLCS’s first international franchise school, NLCS Jeju in South Korea.
-She and her wife Emma have a young daughter.
+Since 2022, Carol Chandler-Thompson, previously head of Blackheath High School (GDST) for eight years.
+Studied history, followed by a PGCE at University of Exeter.
+An experienced head, particularly in girls’ education, with 25 years working in leading girls’ schools under her belt.
+She began teaching history and lacrosse at Haberdashers’ Aske’s School for Girls, also overseeing the teaching of PSHE.
+Then moved to North London Collegiate as head of history and politics and later was part of the founding leadership team of NLCS’s first international franchise school, NLCS Jeju in South Korea.

 Entrance